arasgungore/CMPE160-projects/ShipsAndPorts/README.md

 to sail from one port to another.

-Note that there is no user interaction during the execution, the program parses the input file composed of the sequential operations.
+Note that there is no user interaction during the execution, the program parses the input file composed of sequential operations.

 Also, as a significant remark, the signature of the methods and the field names that you are going to implement should be identical to the